wwarthen/RomWBW/Source/Doc/Applications.md

 #### Notes

-The XModem adaptation that comes with RomWBW will automatically use the primary character device unit (character device unit 0) for the file transfer.
+The XModem adaptation that comes with RomWBW will default to using the current HBIOS console port for transfers.
+Note that if you change your console port at the OS level (e.g., STAT CON:=UC1:), this does not change the HBIOS console.

 `XM` attempts to determine the best way to drive the serial port based on your hardware configuration.
 When possible, it will bypass the